59de44955ebd/wslX/README.md

         ...
     }
     ```

+* wslX is meant for WSL, but if have GUI apps like e.g. Leafpad or SciTE installed inside a local Cygwin installation, you can also use it instead of Cygwin's default X-server to allow drag-and-drop from Explorer to such Cygwin app windows.
+Since wslX translates local Windows paths to /mnt/c/..., but Cygwin instead needs /cygdrive/c/..., just create a symbolic link inside Cygwin like this (in a Cygwin shell):
+    ```
+    $ cd /
+    $ ln -s /cygdrive mnt
+    ```
+    Now Cygwin can also handle such /mnt/c/..., /mnt/d/... etc. paths and therefor supports drag-and-drop from Explorer.

+    If wslX is running, you can start a Cygwin GUI app like this (in a Cygwin shell):
+    ```
+    DISPLAY=:0 leafpad
+    ```
+    Or simply add line `export DISPLAY=:0` to your Cygwin's .bashrc file.

 ## Configuration (system.XWinrc)

 wslX, like other X-servers, is configured by a plain text file called "system.XWinrc", which can be found at: